 ***Warning – long post ahead so grab a drink and a biscuit!***

-Once the car parked, we headed straight into the the city centre looking for an early lunch.
+Once the car parked, we headed straight into the city centre looking for an early lunch.
 First stop was Mercato di San Lorenzo, a covered market where the locals do their grocery shopping.

-Once done with our respective panini and pizza, we headed out toward the Cathedral of Santa Maria del Fiore.
-One of the most famous sights in Florence.
+Once done with our respective panini and pizza, we headed out toward the Cathedral of Santa Maria del Fiore, one of the most famous sights in Florence.

-Make sure to also visit the inside which is as impressive as the outside with its ceiling frescos.
+Make sure to visit the inside which is as impressive as the outside with its ceiling frescos.

 Here is a little tip for the best view of Florence cathedral!
 Walk to the back of the Cathedral and head toward the Biblioteca delle Oblate (the public library), enter the library, go to the top floor and tadaaaaah!
-One of the best view of the cathedral!
+One of the best views of the cathedral!
 It’s our little secret now, don’t tell anyone!

 Well caffeinated, we started our walk through Florence streets and markets and walked to the Palazzo Vecchio.

-On the outside you will find an ‘outdoor’ museum (the Loggia) with multiple statues displayed, some very famous such as David’s statue.
+On the outside, you will find an ‘outdoor’ museum (the Loggia) with multiple statues displayed, some very famous such as David’s statue.